NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Package-Restore.md

+---
+# required metadata

+title: ["NuGet Package Restore | Microsoft Docs"]
+author: kraigb
+ms.author: kraigb
+manager: ghogen
+ms.date: 11/11/2016
+ms.topic: article
+ms.prod: nuget
+#ms.service:
+ms.technology: nuget
+ms.assetid: [a7bf21da-86ae-4c2d-8750-04ff53f41967]

+# optional metadata

+#description:
+#keywords:
+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer:
+- karann
+- harikm
+#ms.suite:
+#ms.tgt_pltfrm:
+#ms.custom:

+---

 # NuGet Package Restore

 To promote a cleaner development environment and to reduce repository size, NuGet **Package Restore** installs all referenced packages before a project is built.
-This widely-used feature ensures that all dependencies are available in a project without requiring those packages to be stored in source control (see [Packages and Source Control](/ndocs/consume-packages/packages-and-source-control) on how to configure your repository to exclude package binaries).
+This widely-used feature ensures that all dependencies are available in a project without requiring those packages to be stored in source control (see [Packages and Source Control](/consume-packages/packages-and-source-control) on how to configure your repository to exclude package binaries).

 In this topic: